mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 The functionality of the scenario in which XAML is only a transparent data relay has been implemented in WPF technology.
 To transfer data, it must first be downloaded from some source.
 We don't have much choice here, they have to be objects, or rather their properties - described by types.
 Since these types must already be related to process data processing, their definition is dedicated to the needs of this process, which is located in the GraphicalData project.
 The View layer has references to this project.
 However, when WPF was implemented - and specifically the transfer mechanism - it could not have known these types.
 Data transfer in WPF is a generic mechanism, so it cannot refer to specific types, although it can have references to those types.
 This leads to the conclusion that we cannot use type definitions in this process, so what is left is only reflection, which allows us to recreate these definitions during program execution, which should not worry us much, because we are not the ones who have to use them and, consequently, know.

-## Bindings - View and ViewModel Interoperability
+## 5. Bindings - Layers Interoperability

-### Coupling Control Types with Data Source
+### 5.1.
+Coupling Control Types with Data Source

 Let's look at an example.
 In the lower right corner of the window, we use a `TextBox` control.
-Its task is to write and possibly read text, i.e. a string of characters.
+Its task is to write and possibly read text, i.e. a stream of characters.
 The current value, so what is on the screen is provided via the `Text` property.
 Since we expect reading and writing, the equal sign after the `Text` name must mean transferring the current value to/from the selected place.
 We already know that this selected place must be a property of some object.
 The word `Binding` means that it is attached somehow to ActionText.
 Hence, the ActionText identifier is probably the name of the property defined in one of our types.
 Let's try to find this type using the Visual Studio context menu navigation.
 As we can see, it works and the property has the name as expected.

-### DataContext
+### 5.2.
+DataContext

 As you can notice, the navigation works, so VisualStudio has no doubts about the type of instance this property comes from.
 If Visual Studio knows it, I guess we should know it too.
 The answer to this question is in these three lines of the `MainWindow` XAML definition.